 As of 2018, passports of Japan and Singapore have been ranked the strongest.
 But Canada’s passport still offers plenty of benefits in itself.
 Canada’s passport was ranked the fifth strongest of the world in 2018 behind the UK and USA.
 A Canadian citizen can travel visa-free to 185 countries.
 Plus the Canadian government promises to help you 24/7, should you require any consular services in almost 150 countries.

-The entire process of gaining Canadian citizenship is long and tedious from applying for permanent residency all the way up to taking the citizenship test.
+The entire process of gaining Canadian citizenship by investment is long and tedious from applying for permanent residency all the way up to taking the citizenship test.
 Possibly it may take several years before you officially become a Canadian citizen but if you are serious about your plans and are willing to go the extra mile for them, you should be patient.
 It is worth it.